Genomics-CRT/Data-Science-For-Life-Science/README.md

 # Workshop Outline
 The workshop will follow this schedule for the duration of the course:
 * **Monday**: A markdown file containing materials on the topics covered.
 These are essentially textbook style markdown documents that have code examples inline.
-* **Monday**: A R markdown / .ipynb file worksheet.
+* **Monday**: A R markdown / python file worksheet.
 This is a file you can download and open in R Studio and Jupyter notebook respectively.
 It will contain exercises for participants to complete based on the materials file released on the same day.
 * **Thursday**: Zoom meeting.
 Course coordinators will participate in a conference call where they will share their screen with participants, and walk through the worksheets provided on Monday.
 * **Thursday**: Solutions to the worksheet are provided after the zoom meeting to those who could not attend.